 Dear Sir or Madam

-I wish to make a complaint that Banco Santander (Madrid) is giving banking services to Expo Guide SC (Account: 2110338334, Swift BSCHESMM), perpetrators of a well-known directory scam in Europe and around the world, a scam that is being run from Mexico.
+I wish to make a complaint that your bank is giving banking services to Expo Guide SC (Account: xxxxxxxxx, Swift xxxxxxxxx), perpetrators of a well-known directory scam in Europe and around the world, a scam that is being run from Mexico.
 There are many businesses that have fallen for this scam and it is well documented online.

 This scam involves intimidation, but the Expo Guide scammers never take it as far as court as they know they would lose and could no longer claim that they have never had a negative court judgement, which gives them quasi-legitimacy.

 These types of directory scam are well known, see http://www.richardcorbett.org.uk/directoryscams.htm, but whilst the EU has been trying to stamp them out, which it has had some limited success in because many of those perpetrating this scam are within the EU, this particular one is being run from outside the EU, which makes it particularly pernicious and difficult to stop.